 • 🍷 Gateway to Tuscan wine country – Chianti, Brunello and Super Tuscans all within day-trip distance

-Hotel Calimala – a glitzy art hotel housed in two ancient buildings, right in the centre.
-Rooftop bar, sleek design and the Duomo, Ponte Vecchio and Piazza Signoria all within a 300-metre stroll.
+• Hotel Calimala is a glitzy art hotel in two ancient buildings right in the centre.
+Rooftop bar, sleek design and the Duomo, Ponte Vecchio and Piazza Signoria all within 300 metres.

-Relais Hotel Centrale – romantic Tuscan elegance just 4 minutes' walk from the Duomo.
-Think beauty massages, a gorgeous lounge bar and proper Florentine charm.
+• Relais Hotel Centrale is romantic Tuscan elegance, 4 minutes' walk from the Duomo.
+Beauty treatments, a gorgeous lounge bar and proper Florentine charm.

-Hotel Berchielli – a classic 4-star with charming Florentine décor, right on the River Arno.
-The Museo Ferragamo is literally next door for fashion fans.
+• Hotel Berchielli is a classic 4-star right on the River Arno with traditional Florentine decor.
+The Museo Ferragamo is next door for fashion fans.

-MH Florence Hotel & Spa – a modern hotel with a proper spa including swimming pool, Turkish bath, bio sauna and a Kneipp path.
-The sunset terrace views over Florence are gorgeous.
+• MH Florence Hotel & Spa is a modern hotel with a proper spa (pool, Turkish bath, bio sauna) and a sunset terrace with city views.
+Slightly further out but great facilities for the price.

 Getting around Florence